3 Tips for Greening Your School from Product Care Recycling!

 - Recycle more!
 There are many organizations around BC that want to help you recycle as much as possible:

-- ReGeneration accepts paint, lighting products, pesticides, solvents and fertilizers, smoke & CO alarms, major appliances, small appliances & power tools, and outdoor power equipment.
+- Product Care Recycling accepts paint, lighting products, pesticides, solvents and fertilizers, smoke & CO alarms, major appliances, small appliances & power tools, and outdoor power equipment.

 - Call2Recycle will take your used household batteries to be recycled!
 They have over 1600 drop-off facilities across the province.